Charles Henry Davis (civil engineer): National Highway Association

 Davis founded the National Highway Association (NHA) in 1911 with the motto "Good Roads Everywhere!"
 The organization focused on promoting national highways in the United States.
 NHA created pamphlets and maps of the highway system in the country, which totaled upwards of 50,000 miles worth of road.
 NHA developed concepts for connecting highway systems with their own team of engineers.
 The Jefferson Davis Memorial Highway and the Lone Star Road are two examples of proposed national highways that were never executed.
 The association was based in Washington, D.C. and had offices in New York City and Yarmouth.
-Coleman Dupont Donaldson was a member of the board.
+Coleman du Pont was a member of the board.

 Death and legacy

-He died on June 2, 1951, in New York.
-Davis donated money to Columbia University in 1911 to fund the founding of a graduate program focused on highway engineering.
+Davis died at New York Hospital on June 3, 1951.
+He donated money to Columbia University in 1911 to fund the founding of a graduate program focused on highway engineering.
 He also founded Columbia's Davis Library of Highway Engineering.
 He donated $350,000 to create an engineering library at the University of Maryland in 1936.
 He funded the research of Alfred Adler.
 He was a fan of Winston Churchill.
 Davis raised $2 million to fund the creation of a statue of Churchill which would reside on the Dover Cliffs.
 However, the people of England did not want this statue so it was never given.